snotskie/ttrpg/md/index.md

         <th scope="row">Scheme</th><td><i>Type:</i> Global. <i>Activation:</i> None. <i>Effect:</i> None.</td>
       </tr>
       <tr>
         <th scope="row">Recovery</th><td><i>Type:</i> Personal. <i>Activation:</i> Activated when you move over it. <i>Effect:</i> End your movement, remove this button, and return to your starting position.
-Then if you have the <code>Revenge</code> tag, use your Position Die to Attack an opponent who caused you to move down this round, even if you have already acted this round.
-Then at the end of each round, if you have the <code>Unrelenting</code> tag, for each time you've activated a Recovery button, you may use your Position Die to Attack an opponent even if you have already acted this round. <i>Passive:</i> If you have the <code>Horde</code> tag, each time you roll, roll an additional time and ignore the lowest value.
+Then if you have the <code>Revenge</code> tag, use your Action Die to Attack an opponent who caused you to move down this round, even if you have already acted this round.
+Then at the end of each round, if you have the <code>Unrelenting</code> tag, for each time you've activated a Recovery button, you may use your Action Die to Attack an opponent even if you have already acted this round. <i>Passive:</i> If you have the <code>Horde</code> tag, each time you roll, roll an additional time and ignore the lowest value.
 If you have the <code>Immunity</code> tag, Attacks against you related enough to your Aptitudes automatically fail.</td>
       </tr>
       <tr>
         <th scope="row">Defeat</th><td><i>Type:</i> Personal. <i>Activation:</i> Activated when you move over it. <i>Effect:</i> End your movement, remove this button, and you are removed from the Endeavor.</td>